How to Get Rid of Millipedes in the House?

 Although millipedes are considered beneficial because they eat decaying matter and help control populations of smaller insects, they can also be annoying.

-One’s reaction to finding them is often one of disgust and hence the question of “how to get rid of millipedes in the house?”
+One’s reaction to finding them is often disgusting, hence the question, “How can we get rid of millipedes in the house?”

-As we have examined thus far, we can eliminate millipedes by removing them manually, using traps, using pesticides, and hiring professionals to get rid of them for us, amongst others.
+As we have examined thus far, we can eliminate millipedes by removing them manually, using traps, using pesticides, or hiring professionals to do the job for us.

 Nevertheless, stopping these insects from getting into the house is much better than trying to get rid of them.

-As we have examined above, they are preventive measures one can put in place that will deter this insect from getting into the house.
+As we have examined above, these are preventive measures one can take to deter this insect from entering the house.

 Leave a Reply